 How to Apply

-To apply to the Pathway to Law School program, complete the application.
-Please be sure review the program requirements.
+To apply to the Pathway to Law School program, click here to access the ELAC Pathway to Law School Application Form.
+Please be sure to review the program requirements by clicking on the ELAC Pathway to Law School Pamphlet.
 Return the completed application and copy of transcripts to Dr. Kenneth Chaiprasert in F7-307.
-Or you can scan them and send them to him at firstname.lastname@example.org
+Or you can scan them and send them to him at email@example.com

 For more information about the Pathway to Law School program, contact program coordinator Dr. Kenneth Chaiprasert, J.D., Ph.D., (323) 415-5466.